School Severe Weather and Natural Disaster Response

 Reunify Students with Approved Guardians After Natural Disaster

 Knowing student status—including if the student is missing or injured—is critical.
 This information can easily be lost in the chaos of a reunification that relies on pen-and-paper methods.
 Best practice is to give teachers, staff, first responders, and incident commanders instant access to real-time student data, status, and location.
-Ideally, this information is housed in your emergency management software that you used to account for everyone during the severe weather event.
+Ideally, this information is housed in your emergency management software, which you also used to account for everyone during the severe weather event.

 An emergency management system with a reunification component can improve the process and eliminate inaccuracy.